Is It OK to Feed My Dog Expired Dog Food? Is Expired Dog Food Safe?

 Some cartons and packets can also become permeable.
 Meaning moisture makes its way in, which allows mold to form and bacterial toxins to produce.
-This, in turn, attracts pests where they can then lay eggs in the food, which can lead to serious internal problems for dogs when ingested.
+This, in turn, attracts pests which can then lay eggs in the food, which can lead to serious issues for dogs if ingested.

 This is the main reason that packaged food needs to be thoroughly checked before it is fed to dogs.
 It is even possible for in-date food to have mold present if it hasn’t been stored correctly.

 Fat is often vilified as an unnecessary additive to foods because it can cause weight gain, but it is an essential part of your dog’s diet.
 It provides them with energy, essential oils for a healthy coat and brain function, and adds extra flavor to their food.